 Once you have written down the information, click on the Web Settings (2.) tab.

-7. Now on this next screen, we need to click the edit button before we can continue on.
+7. Now on this next screen, we need to click the edit button before we can continue.

 8. With this screen, we need to pay attention to Allowed Origins and Allowed Return URLs.
-Next to both you will need to click “Add Another link“.
-This will allow access to two textboxes.
+Next to both of these you will need to click “Add Another link“.
+This selection will allow access to two textboxes.

 Once you have entered that data correctly, click the Next (2.) button.

-9. This is the final step to setup our new device with Amazon.
-You could set these to whatever you want, but for our tutorial we will set the Category to Home Automation, and Description to “Raspberry Pi Echo“.
+9. This last bit is the final step to set up our new device with Amazon.
+You could set these to whatever you want, but for our tutorial, we will set the Category to Home Automation, and Description to “Raspberry Pi Echo“.